Seongnam-si Gyeonggi-do, South Korea Travel Guide

 Useful for fine dust or crowded areas.

-Pack versatile items that you can mix and match to create different outfits for varying temperatures and occasions.
+Pack multi-purpose items which you can mix and match to create different outfits for varying temperatures and occasions.

 Make digital copies of all your documents and store them in a safe cloud service or email them to yourself.
 Keep a separate physical copy in a different bag.